Nagashree-1030/Nagashree-1030/README.md

 ## 🎯 What Drives Me

-* **Problem Solving** — Breaking complex problems into practical, scalable solutions.
+* **Problem Solving** — Breaking complex problems into practical and scalable solutions.
-* **Continuous Learning** — Learning new technologies by applying them to real engineering problems.
+* **Continuous Learning** — Learning new technologies by applying them to real engineering challenges.
-* **Meaningful Impact** — Measuring success by the value a solution creates, not simply by the technology used.
+* **Meaningful Impact** — Measuring success by the value a solution creates.
 * **Ownership** — Taking responsibility from the initial idea through implementation and support.
 * **Collaboration** — Working effectively across engineering, operations, and leadership teams.
-* **Improvement** — Looking for opportunities to make existing systems simpler, faster, and more reliable.
+* **Continuous Improvement** — Looking for opportunities to make systems simpler, faster, and more reliable.

 </td>
 </tr>